RealIndrit/sso-launcher-rs/README.md

     - Like grabbing your Machine ID, how can a million-dollar company fail to implement something so basic, in a launcher that's only exported for **2** platforms?
     - You only have to find a way of grabbing the ID on 2 separate platforms, and don't worry about Linux since WINE/Proton will to 99% work just fine with fetching it too.

-In conclusion; their launcher is a bloated, slow and utter mess.
-Just extract the asar and check for yourself, I'd be surprised if you came back with any sanity left.
+_In conclusion; their launcher is a bloated, slow and utter mess.
+Just extract the asar and check for yourself, I'd be surprised if you came back with any sanity left._

-Oh and Linux.
-Just use the normal launcher to download the game/update it and then this.
-Less headaches from dealing with the incompetent company's own stuff.

 ## Does it implement everything the actual launcher has?
 No, not even close to it.

-It's meant as an replacement for their own launcher when you have already downloaded the game files/updates and so on, nothing more.

-It also doesn't implement the Login Queue (as if you'd ever get in that, the game's dead) and only fetches it to get the mandatory "Queue Token".

-Whether or not I'll implement support for the queue depends, but I have never gotten it more than once, and that was when it first released.

-Regarding downloading game files/updates, highly unlikely for several reasons:
-1. Searching through their awful code to reverse-engineer how they download files and then debug it all will leave me crippled, although downloading game files would probably be the easiest step out of these 2 points
-2. I have no idea how they patch their game files, whether it's proper patching or just re-downloading the .CSA/.CSAHEADER files.
+It has no store, no news, nothing of that useless shit.
+It will just do what's needed to download/update/launch the game, nothing less, nothing more.

 ## Where's the UI?
 There's none, it's a terminal application.
-I'm not implementing a whole UI for something this simple.
+Terminal is more than enough for this use case, if you geniunly belive you need a UI, just use the official launcher...

 ## Does this break the TOS?
+I do not know specifically, so I will say `YES`.
+So use with caution and do not do anything stupid.

+## Disclaimer
-Probably yes, and disclaimer: I am in no way associated with Star Stable Entertainment AB.
+1. I am in no way associated with Star Stable Entertainment AB.

-I made this since their own launcher when it comes to being fast, is as slow as it can get.

-The odds of you getting banned for it though are one in a billion, as it doesn't affect the gameplay in any way, and never will.
+2. I do not endorse using this in any way.
+3. Anything you do, using this launcher, is sole the responsibility of you as the user.
+I do not take and responsibility for what it's used for.